Capital London: 2011–present

-Capital London formed part of the then nine-station Capital network on 3 January 2011 as part of a merger of the Global owned Hit Music and Galaxy networks.
-Weekday breakfast and drivetime plus weekend mornings were localised with other output simulcast with the rest of the network.
+On 3 January 2011, the Capital brand began to be rolled out across the UK when Capital London became a founder member of a nine-station Capital network as part of a merger of the Global owned Hit Music and Galaxy networks and with the exception of weekday breakfast and drivetime plus weekend mornings, all output was simulcast with the rest of the network.

-Capital London localised presenters are responsible for playing music which is syndicated across the nine station Capital radio network, during Capital Breakfast, weekday drivetime and weekend mornings.

 On 12 May 2011 it was announced that 95.8 Capital remained the most-listened-to commercial radio station in London, on both share and reach, beating rival Magic 105.4.
 However, on 4 August that year it was announced that rival Magic 105.4 had overtaken the position.

-As of April 2019 only weekday drivetime is exclusive to Capital London.
+As of April 2019, only one programme – weekday drivetime – remains local, with all other programming coming from the national Capital network.